mmontone/slime-breakpoints/README.md

    Remove breakpoint on FUNCTION-NAME. slime-toggle-breakpoint	      C-c b SPC
-   Toggle breakpoint on FUNCTION-NAME.
+   Toggle breakpoint on FUNCTION-NAME. slime-break-with-last-expression
+   Compile function at point with a BREAK at last expression position. slime-trace-last-expression
+   Compile function at point with a 'trace' expression at last expression position.
 ```

 You can also use from Common Lisp directly.
 The `breakpoints` package exports this functions: